Free treatment for cancer and pulmonary tuberculosis

 On this page

-What is free treatment for cancer and pulmonary tuberculosis
+What is fully funded treatment for cancer and pulmonary tuberculosis

-Under Non-Liability Health Care (NLHC), we can provide free treatment for:
+Under Non-Liability Health Care (NLHC), we can provide fully funded treatment for:

 - cancer (malignant neoplasm); and